s-pangburn/small/README.md

   }
 ```

-Though a variety of potential approaches exist to this problem, this one stood out to me as both the simplest and most-readable solution, which translates to a cleaner and more maintainable codebase overall.
+Though a variety of potential approaches exist to this problem, this one stood out to me as both the simplest and most-readable solution, which translates to a cleaner and more maintainable codebase.

 ### Story editing and conditional rendering